daviskauffmann/undermountain/README.md

 make build_libtcod
 ```

 I am on Windows using MSYS2, so that is the only development platform supported for building libtcod at this time.
-If the above command doesn't work, you can go into `extern/libtcod/` and build it yourself for your platform.
-The Makefile paths will then most likely need to be updated in order to properly link the library and copy the dll to `bin/`.
+If the above command doesn't work, you can go into `extern/libtcod` and build it yourself for your platform.
+The Makefile paths will then most likely need to be updated in order to properly link the library and copy the dll to `bin`.

 ### Build